 It's all up to you.

 This right here is the hardest part to ever starting a BoS.
 This is the part where you choose what format you would like to have for your Book of Shadows.
 Now, each person is different and needs different things from their books.
-Some might want an actual book they can crack open and thumb through the pages while other might want something a little less permanent and a little more customizable.
+Some might want an actual book they can crack open and thumb through the pages while others might want something a little less permanent and a little more customizable.
 Some practitioners might even want theirs kept secret.

-No matter the person the three most popular formats are an actual book, a three ring binder, or a computer file.
+No matter the person the three most popular formats are an actual book, a three-ring binder, or a computer file.
 All three of these have their advantages and disadvantages.
-Books are more permanent, once you write in them with pen it's basically over unless you like white out.
+Books are more permanent, once you write in them with pen it's basically over unless you like white-out.
 Binders provide customization but lack strength and it's easy for pages to go missing or to get lost.
 A computer file allows password protection, secrecy, and if you'd like, a bring-it-with-you flare.
 A quick link to Google Docs and your BoS is at your fingertips whether it be at home or out and about.

 There is no right or wrong option.
 If you want, you could have all three.